hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 ![Screenshot: a team's settings page showing the team's members.](./images/teams-team-settings-membership.png)

-To add a user, enter their username in the "Username" text field (located under the "Add a New Team Member" header) and click the "Add member" button.
-(You must know the user's exact username; users cannot be added using email addresses or other personal information.)
+To add a user to a team, choose an existing organization member from the "Select user" drop-down menu, under the "Add a New Team Member" header.
+If the list of organization members is large, you can use the drop-down's text field to filter the list by username or email.

+If you wish to add a teammate who doesn't yet belong to the organization, you must [invite them to join the  organization](./organizations.html#users).
+To save time, user invitations can include a list of teams; once the user accepts their invitation, they will be automatically added to those teams.

-To remove a user, click the "🗑" (trash can) button by their entry in the member list.
+To remove a user from a team, click the "🗑" (trash can) button by their entry in the member list.

 Typically, your team structure will mirror your company's group structure.
 The [Terraform Recommended Practices guide](/docs/cloud/guides/recommended-practices/index.html) offers more in-depth discussion of how team structure interacts with the structure of your Terraform configurations and the IT infrastructure they manage.